ywarezk/react-public/06-create-react-app/README.md

 ## EX.

 - Start a new project using create-react-app
-- Create a component that displays an image
+- Create a component that displays an image **Logo**
-- Add a css file for that component
+- Add a css file for that component try and use SCSS for your styling
-- Add bootstrap
+- Add bootstrap, install with npm and add the proper import to **index.css**
 - Create a component that displays a login form and use bootstrap css classes to design the form
+- Try and position  the components on the center of the screen using bootstrap